-If you turn Setting Time Zone off, the Sunset to Sunrise scheduling option will no longer be available in Night Shift, True Tone and a few other features unless it’s turned back on.
-Also, you’ll need to adjust the time zone manually when you arrive in a new timezone.
+If you turn Setting Time Zone off, the Sunset to Sunrise scheduling option may not work reliably in Appearance (light mode or dark mode), Night Shift, and a few other features unless it’s turned back on.
+Also, you’ll need to adjust the time zone manually when you arrive in a new time zone.
 The Sunset to Sunrise schedule uses the system clock along with geolocation to determine when it’s nighttime for you.

 Apple enables you to share your current location with others from within certain apps such as Messages and Find My.
 This toggle gives location access to those system apps and features that support location sharing.
 If you toggle this off, you won’t be able to see where your friends are in the Find My app or share your current location via Messages on either a temporary or ongoing basis.

 iOS supports certain customization features and behaviors that are based on location.
 For instance, you can create a workflow in the Shortcuts app to automatically turn on the Optimized Battery Charging feature when you are at home.
 If you’re not using such customizations, you can turn this off.

 When this setting is on, your device identifies places you have recently been, plus how often and when you visited them.
 This enables Apple to learn places that are significant to you, thereby helping it provide useful related information in Maps, Calendar, Reminders, and other apps.
 If you toggle this off, personalized features like predictive traffic routing and better Memories in Photos will not work.